kirstendanica/SPEAKNEEK/README.md

 # SPEAKNEEK!

-Meet Neek, the sassiest gecko to access the web.
-An interactive chatbot experience inspired by a real-life leopard gecko with a personality larger than life itself.
-Designed to charm, engage, and entertain, Neek is your go-to digital pet with a twist.
-(And a love of snacks.)
+Meet Neek, the sassiest gecko to access the web (the first gecko to access the web...?
+Hmph!)
+SPEAKNEEK is an interactive chatbot experience inspired by a real-life leopard gecko with a personality larger than life itself.
+Designed to charm, engage, entertain and more, Neek is the go-to digital pet you never knew you needed in our life.
+Watch as your Neek bonds with you with each interaction, providing an experience that goes much deeper than it may seem on the surface.
+When you SPEAKNEEK, you find a special friend (even under all of that sass)

 ## FEATURES